The best hiking shoes: capable summit-baggers and fast-paced walkers

 (Image credit: Future)

-The best hiking shoes are a great option if you're hiking in warmer climes, or simple want a lightweight option for your backcountry adventures.
+The best hiking shoes are a great option if you're trekking in warmer climes, or simply want to feel lighter on your feet than when wearing a pair of the best hiking boots.

-Of course, lower cut footwear doesn't offer the same protection or warmth as the best hiking boots, but that doesn't make it a bad choice.
+Lower cut footwear doesn't offer the same protection or warmth as a boot, but that doesn't make it a bad choice.
 Sometimes you just want a lighter shoe, or to enjoy the flexibility that comes when your ankles aren't encased in layers of padding.

-Many of the best hiking shoes are stripped back versions of their hiking boot cousins, often with the same features, such as breathable uppers, waterproof technologies and grippy rubber soles.
-And ankle protection is a totally personal choice, so don't be swayed by anyone who insist that you need a boot at this time of year.
-If you prefer a pared back shoe there are certainly plenty of great options to choose from.
+Many of the best hiking shoes are stripped back versions of their hiking boot cousins, often with excellent features, such as breathable uppers, waterproof technologies and grippy rubber soles.
+Ankle protection is a totally personal choice, so don't be swayed by anyone who insists that you need a boot in the colder seasons.

-In this guide, we feature hiking shoes adept at taking on all types of terrain, pairs perfect for speed-hiking missions, our pick of the best sustainable options, the most comfortable hiking shoes, great shoes for fastpacking and the best budget options.
-We kick things off with the Helly Hansen Switchback Low Cut Trail HT, which we rate as the best all-rounder.
+Scroll down here to find hiking shoes adept at taking on all types of terrain, pairs perfect for speed-hiking missions, our pick of the best sustainable options, the most comfortable hiking shoes, great shoes for fastpacking and the best budget options.

 The quick list